fantasyland/fantasy-land/README.md

 ## How to use Fantasy Land compatible library in your application

-1. Add library npm package, and `fanatasy-land` as your normal dependecies:
+1. Add library npm package, and `fantasy-land` as your normal dependecies:

   ```js
   {